yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 Note: you can also you CSC object storage environment (i.e., Allas) to share files between supercomputers.

 ### What would be ideal disk area to perform the following task that require high I/O operations ?
 *The task  description*: a big tar file contains around 52000 small files, each file containing one or more nucleotide sequences.
-Unpack the tar file and convert the necleic acids sequences each file to corresponing protein sequences using *transeq* software.
-Once analysis is finished, make tar file again.
+Unpack the tar file and convert the necleic acids sequences in each file to corresponing protein sequences using *transeq* software.
+Once analysis is finished, pack all files into a tar file again.

 *Background*: The “normal” Lustre based project specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
 However these directories are not good for managing a large number of files.
 If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.